daniel-dx/wordcloud2.js/README.md

 ## Acknowledgement

 The developer would like to thank [Chad Jensen](mailto:scubaaddiction@gmail.com) for sponsoring the work on image masking on the demo page.

+## Fixed Bugs

+- Error when using import / require